Sheikh Ahmed Deedat Biography

 Sheikh Ahmed Deedat passed away on August 8, 2005 (aged 87).
-We pray that Allah accept all his good deeds and his work in the service of Islam and Comparative Religion.
+We pray that Allah accepts all his good deeds and his work in the service of Islam and Comparative Religion.
 Ameen.

 Following is the latest contact information for The Islamic Propagation Centre International (IPCI) in Durban, South Africa.

-Your could write or send a FAX to get more information about events and news regarding Mr. Deedat’s Health.
+Your could email or call to get more information about events and news.
 The IPCI also provides free literature on request.

 The Islamic Propagation Centre International

 4th Floor, 124 Queen Street, Durban 4001 South Africa